Can stress from the past affect pregnancy today? new study seeks answers for indigenous mothers.

 Summary

 This study looks at how historical trauma and everyday stress may impact pregnancy outcomes in Indigenous American women.
-Researchers will collect information from 80 pregnant women about their experiences and measure how their bodies respond to stress.
-The goal is to find new ways to reduce health disparities and improve birth outcomes.
+Researchers will gather information from 80 pregnant women about their experiences and measure how their bodies respond to stress.
+The goal is to understand the link between stress and birth outcomes, which could lead to better support and interventions to reduce health disparities.

 Disclaimer